Meenakshi-Sarath/RISC-V-CPU/README.md

 Uses ALUOp, funct3, and funct7 fields to determine the ALU operation.

+## Immediate Generator

+The Immediate Generator extracts and sign-extends immediates for all supported instruction formats.

+Supported formats:

+* I-Type
+* S-Type
+* B-Type
+* U-Type
+* J-Type

+For branch and jump instructions, the least significant bit is appended as zero since target addresses are aligned.

+## Branch and Jump Support

+Implemented instructions include: <br>

+BEQ
+BNE
+BLT
+BGE
+BLTU
+BGEU
+JAL
+JALR

 ## License <br>
 This project is licensed under the MIT License.